openearth/xbeach-docs/docs/xbeach_manual.rst

 with sufficient increase the variable layer will be split in two effectively creating a new bottom layer.
 The lowest existing bottom layer is then discarded to ensure a constant number of bed layers.
-The “breathing” layer can be the upper or bottom layer in which case the top layer or bottom layer class does not exist.
+The âbreathingâ layer can be the upper or bottom layer in which case the top layer or bottom layer class does not exist.
 The thickness of the different layer classes can be set separately (keyword: :par:`dzg1`, :par:`dzg2` and :par:`dzg3`) or at once (keyword: :par:`dzg`).